ketankartoza/qgis-gea-plugin/docs/src/user/guide/gea-reforestation-tool.md

 ![Install from ZIP](./img/gea-reforestation-tool-14.png)

 **Step 5 Confirm Installation:** QGIS will process the ZIP file and install the plugin.
 Once installation is complete, you should see a confirmation message.
-The GEA Reforestation Tool should now appear in your list of installed plugins.
+The EPAL-Eligible Project Area Locator Tool should now appear in your list of installed plugins.

 ![Plugin](./img/gea-reforestation-tool-15.png)

 Congratulations!
-You have successfully installed the GEA Reforestation Tool plugin from a ZIP file.
+You have successfully installed the EPAL-Eligible Project Area Locator Tool plugin from a ZIP file.
 You can now start using the tool in your QGIS projects.

 ## How to use the time slider?